kstephens/typed_attr/README.md

       typed_attr name: String, amount: Money
     end
     Account.new("Foo", Money.new(1234))
+    Account.new("Foo", 1234) # => raise TypeError

-Methods can use "typecheck" to perform checks on arguments:
+Methods can use "typecheck" to perform checks on other values:

     def m x, y
       typecheck x, Positive, Integer